hanggrian/prepress-adobe-scripts/README.md

 Usage
 -----
 Refer to sub-directories for usable scripts.
-Except `.include`, they are non-standalone scripts.
+Except `.lib`, they are non-standalone scripts.